felipevalenciaclavijo/wealth-and-environmental-stewardship/wealth-and-environmental-stewardship.md

 We recognized several patterns from the correlation between household income and the attitude towards environmental sustainability segmented by the highest educational level for the owners of BEVs in California.
 We can see that people with a higher level of education have, on average, a higher _"Important"_ score for the perception of reducing greenhouse gas emissions than those with a lower education level.
 Also, we discovered that more affluent people consider it less important than those with lower incomes when segmented by education level; However, we cannot be sure for the _High School Graduates_ group because the confidence interval is too large at the highest incomes.
 One of the reasons we might have this wide confidence interval for the perception of reducing GGE of the _High School Graduate_ group with the highest incomes is that we do not have enough observations for this group with these incomes.

-An important question to move forward in the analysis is why even the highly educated and wealthier owners of BEVs in California seem to care less about GGE than those at the same educational level but with less affluence, is there something they know that less affluent people in their educational level group don't know about reducing GGE, or is it something that has to do with the psyche of the wealthiest?
+An important question to move forward in the analysis is why the wealthier owners of BEVs in California seem to care less about GGE than those at the same educational level but with less affluence, is there something they know that less affluent people in their educational level group don't know about reducing GGE, or is it something that has to do with the psyche of the wealthiest?

-Since this wasn't a longitudinal study, we cannot conclude that as people get richer they care more or less about the environment, but we do see that owners of BEVs in California with higher incomes, (that are doing something good for the environment by using battery electric vehicles instead of fuel-based ones) on average, care about reducing GGE, but they care less than less affluent owners.
+Since this wasn't a longitudinal study, we cannot conclude that as people get richer they CARE more or less about the environment, but we do see that owners of BEVs in California with higher incomes, (that are doing something good for the environment by using battery electric vehicles instead of fuel-based ones) on average, CARE about reducing GGE, but they CARE less than less affluent owners.

 to further the analysis it will be interesting to find data from owners of fuel-based vehicles, to compare if there are differences with BEV owners in their perspectives and their incomes.